Financial risk management

 Foreign exchange exposures are monitored at the Business level and then netted and hedged at Group level.
 All fixed sales and purchase contracts are hedged.
 The estimated future commercial exposures are evaluated by the Businesses, and the level of hedging is decided by the Board of Management.
-Hedge accounting is applied to most of the hedges of these exposures.
+Hedge accounting in accordance with IFRS is applied to most of the hedges of these exposures.
 The hedges cover such time periods that both the prices and costs can be adjusted to new exchange rates.
 These periods vary among Group companies from one month to two years.
 The Group also hedges its position of the statement of financial position, which includes receivables and payables denominated in foreign currencies.
-The Group does not expect significant losses from foreign exchange rate changes in 2016.
+The Group does not expect significant losses from foreign exchange rate changes in 2017.
 The cancellation of orders could lead to ineffective currency hedge.
-Approximately 64% (67) of sales and 57% (57) of operating costs in 2015 were denominated in euros, and approximately 18% (20) of sales and 7% (8) of operating costs were denominated in US dollars.
+Approximately 67% (64) of sales and 59% (57) of operating costs in 2016 were denominated in euros, and approximately 18% (20) of sales and 7% (8) of operating costs were denominated in US dollars.
 The remainder were split between several currencies.
 The Group’s profits and competitiveness are also indirectly affected by the home currencies of its main competitors: USD, GBP, JPY and KRW.

 The instruments, their nominal values, and currency distribution used to hedge the Group’s foreign exchange exposures are listed in Note 27.
 Derivative financial instruments.